What are confidence intervals and why do we need them in usability studies?

-In this latest part our Demystifying Statistics series, we’re looking at confidence intervals: why do we need them, what are they, and why they are useful?
+In our continuing effort to demystify the statistics in your user research studies, we’re looking at confidence intervals: why do we need them, what are they, and why they are useful?

 Why do we need confidence intervals?

 When we run usability studies we are typically targeting a particular demographic, whether that is the general population, students in the UK, or women over 30 with at least one child as just a few examples.

 Whatever our target audience, we can’t usually test all the people who are in this population due to the feasibility of accessing all these people, and the amount of time and money it would take.